ar3ph/21CC/README.md

 # Using C
-Notes and practices when reading 21st century C
+Important notes and practices when reading 21st century C